myles-trimble/myles-trimble.github.io/_posts/2026-02-02-chi-square-test.md

 An A/B Test can be described as a randomised experiment containing two groups, A & B, that receive different experiences.
 Within an A/B Test, we look to understand and measure the response of each group - and the information from this helps drive future business decisions.

-Application of A/B testing can range from testing different online ad strategies, different email subject lines when contacting customers, or testing the effect of mailing customers a coupon, vs a control group.
-Companies like Amazon are running these tests in an almost never-ending cycle, testing new website features on randomised groups of customers...all with the aim of finding what works best so they can stay ahead of their competition.
-Reportedly, Netflix will even test different images for the same movie or show, to different segments of their customer base to see if certain images pull more viewers in.
+Application of A/B testing can range from testing different online ad strategies, different email subject lines when contacting customers, or testing the effect of mailing customers a coupon vs a control group.
+Companies like Amazon are running these tests in an almost never-ending cycle, testing new website features on randomised groups of customers; all with the aim of finding what works best so they can stay ahead of their competition.

 <br>
 #### Hypothesis Testing